Delphier/radstudio/README.md

 It can drive `MSBuild` to build `.dproj`/`.cbproj` project files as well as `.groupproj` project groups, using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform.

-It can also invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`) directly, compile resource script files, compile, install and register/unregister packages, and read or update the IDE's registry-backed environment variables and search paths.
+It can also invoke the Delphi command-line compilers directly — `DCC32.exe`/`DCC64.exe`/`DCCARM64EC.exe` via the dedicated `dcc32`/`dcc64`/`dccarm64ec` commands, or any of them (including the cross-platform compilers for macOS, Linux, Android, and iOS) via the generic `dcc` command by specifying `-p/--platform` — compile resource script files, compile and register/unregister design-time packages, and read or update the IDE's registry-backed environment variables and search paths.
+Commands that resolve an IDE architecture (`env`, `env-path`, `library-path`, `browsing-path`, `package`) accept either `-a/--architecture` or `-p/--platform` to pick it.

-RAD Studio CLI detects whether the targeted installation actually supports command-line compilation (Community and Trial editions typically don't), and both the `build` command and the direct `dcc32`/`dcc64`/`dccarm64ec` compiler commands automatically fall back to driving `bds.exe` instead when it doesn't — avoiding the "This version of the product does not support command line compiling" prompt without any extra flags.
+RAD Studio CLI detects whether the targeted installation actually supports command-line compilation (Community and Trial editions typically don't), and the `build`, `dcc`/`dcc32`/`dcc64`/`dccarm64ec`, and `package compile` commands automatically fall back to driving `bds.exe` instead when it doesn't — avoiding the "This version of the product does not support command line compiling" prompt without any extra flags.

 When building a project group with `bds.exe`, each referenced project is patched and built the same way as if built individually, so options like config, platform, version-info stamping and preferred tool architecture are applied consistently across the whole group.